QuTech-Delft/qx-simulator/README.md

-                                                            state and measurement register, save the result as JSON in in json_string json_string = qx.execute(100)                       # execute the circuit 100 times, print the very final quantum state and measurement register averaging, save the result as JSON in in json_string qx.get_measurement_outcome(0)                       # get measurement results from qubit 'n' as bool
+                                                            state and measurement register, save the result as JSON in in json_string json_string = qx.execute(100)                       # execute the circuit 100 times, print the very final quantum state and measurement register averaging, save the result as JSON in in json_string
-                                                            note: in the case of repeated execution, the very last value of the measurement register is returned qx.get_state()                                      # get quantum register state as string
-                                                            note: in the case of repeated execution, the very last quantum state is returned

 ### Installation